Check Out What Whales Are Doing With Meta Platforms - Benzinga

 - Raymond James has decided to maintain their Outperform rating on Meta Platforms, which currently sits at a price target of $290.

-- RBC Capital has decided to maintain their Outperform rating on Meta Platforms, which currently sits at a price target of $240.
+- Credit Suisse has decided to maintain their Outperform rating on Meta Platforms, which currently sits at a price target of $272.

-- Evercore ISI Group has decided to maintain their Outperform rating on Meta Platforms, which currently sits at a price target of $325.
+- Canaccord Genuity has decided to maintain their Buy rating on Meta Platforms, which currently sits at a price target of $330.

-- Wedbush has decided to maintain their Neutral rating on Meta Platforms, which currently sits at a price target of $220.
+- Rosenblatt has decided to maintain their Neutral rating on Meta Platforms, which currently sits at a price target of $212.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.